Udgin/blog/blog.md

 ## Dotnet global tool, radio player - 20 September, 2018
 Tags: dotnet, tool, radio

 Do you like listen radio?
 Have you installed dotnet core locally?
-So there is nice dotnet tool "plr" to listen radio!
+So there is a nice dotnet tool "plr" to listen radio!

 To install: